 Ganzfeld is coined from the term ‘total field or whole field’.
 Ganzfeld is german for ‘complete field’.
-In the mid 1970’s, parapsychologists began designing mental telepathy experiments as they thought it would scientifically prove the existence of telepathy and clairvoyance.
+In the mid 1970s, parapsychologists began designing mental telepathy experiments as they thought it would scientifically prove the existence of telepathy and clairvoyance.
 It was in particular focused on the assumption that a person could mentally transmit an image to another person.
-It was based on the studies of German psychologist Wolfgang Metzger who in the 1920’s and 1930s found through his experiments that when subjects focused onto a particular field of vision that was plain with no features, that they would start to hallucinate and see images that were not there and their brain activity also changed during this time.
-It works on the assumption that psi abilities are perhaps blocked by an outside influence, in this case our surroundings both sound and visual.
+It was based on the studies of German psychologist Wolfgang Metzger who in the 1920s and 1930s found through his experiments that when subjects focused on a particular field of vision that was plain with no features, that they would start to hallucinate and see images that were not there and their brain activity also changed during this time.
+It works on the assumption that psi abilities are perhaps blocked by an outside influence, in this case, our surroundings both sound and visual.
 Was it just the brain hallucinating or was it allowing the psi abilities to present themselves in the form of visions?

 There were three people used in the original experiment.
 A sender, a receiver and an experimenter.
 The receiver was placed in a comfortable chair in a soundproof room.
 Headphones were worn that play white or pink noise.
 Over the eyes, cut in half ping pong balls were used with a red light shining on their face.
 Before the testing began, a relaxation tape was played to put the receiver in a relaxed state.
 The experiment then begins.
 The receiver is asked to say out loud what they are seeing or feeling as they are to keep their eyes open.
-They are asked to do this for few minutes before the room is sealed shut.
+They are asked to do this for a few minutes before the room is sealed shut.
 They are asked to keep verbalising what they see and feel.
 The experimenter has direct communication with this room and can see and hear everything and they can communicate to the receiver if needed.

 The sender is in another room which should be soundproofed.
 They have 4 clear packets that are called a target.
 The packets contained either a picture or a short video and should be very different to one another.
 The sender is to concentrate to try and see if they can telepathically send the image or video to the receiver in the other room.
 It is up to the sender to randomly select which packet they choose to 'send'.